thomascullen/voicebox/README.md

 Now press `alt+s`

 ## Adding responders

+**Note**: If you are thinking of adding responders please look at the [external responders](https://github.com/thomascullen/voicebox/tree/external_responders) branch before doing so.
+I am trying to externalize the responders so they can be built as separate npm modules.

 Create a new javascript file for your responder in the `/responders` directory.
 You can then use the `voiceBox.addResponder` method to define your responder.